helpvisa/express-note-taker/README.md

 Once Node Package Manager has installed the necessary dependencies, the server can be run by typing "npm start" in the command line from the directory containing server.js.

+A sample version of the server running this application can be found at [this link](https://helpvisa-notetaker.herokuapp.com/).

 ## Images